a strong and comprehensive defense

 Keep reading for the most up-to-date and complete homicide information in Virginia.

-Capital murder is considered to be the most egregious form of homicide, with especially heinous circumstances.
+Aggravated murder is considered to be the most egregious form of homicide, with especially heinous circumstances.

 - Prisoner or individual in custody